tadghh/pylint-workflow/README.md

 - No files are added to the repository
 ## Testing
 - You can use the following [project](https://github.com/nektos/act) to test the action locally
-  - The recent Windows build is broken, use 0.2.51

 ## Example